Where is Holly Marie?

 These were certainly not the first words I expected to come out of the mouth of the surviving family member of a murder victim we had just identified.

-As a communications expert for a company that investigates cold cases for law enforcement, it was my job to break the heart of a Florida woman with a simple phone call.
+Due to a lack of agency cold case resources, I was asked by the detective to verify identity and make the notification.
+So, it was my job to break the heart of a Florida woman with a simple phone call.
 Although I knew it was sad news, she exclaimed that our call was actually the joyous answer to a decades long prayer – for their 80 year old mother to have answers as to what happened to her firstborn son while she was still alive.
 There had been no word for over 40 years.
-After driving away from New Smyrna Beach, Florida bound for a new job in Houston, the young couple and their baby were never seen again by their immediate family.
+After leaving Baltimore where they were visiting family, and bound for a new job in Texas, the young couple and their baby were never seen again by their immediate family.

 You’d think this would be it and we’d have had her momentarily, but it wasn’t.
 And we didn’t.
 After more than a week of reaching out to dozens of people in the large extended family, no one had returned my call or emails.
 I eventually became bereft that this young woman had died 40 years ago and no one I had communicated with cared enough to reply or offer to assist within the family.
 One cousin even yelled at me and hung up after saying the fact of a deceased first cousin had nothing to do with him.